madalinignisca/madalinignisca.github.io/_posts/2024-09-25-how-to-use-keepalived.md

 We want to run pgbouncer when the state is MASTER (will they rename state in the future from this ugly term?).
 But if we are not, we don't want pgbouncer to run.

-So let's take a pick at our 3 extra scripts:
+So let's take a pick at our 3 extra scripts and place them in `/etc/keepalived/` and run after `chmod +x /etc/keepalived/notify*`

 When a MASTER is promoted:

-run_master.sh
+notify_master.sh
 ```bash
 #!/bin/bash